bleggett/bleggett/README.md

 ### Dumb thing I'm most proud of doing

-- Despite having no soldering or electronics experience, I replaced all the capacitors in a CRT television once without electrocuting myself, and it worked.
+- Despite having no soldering or electronics experience, I replaced all the capacitors in an old CRT television without electrocuting myself, and it worked.
 I now use this television to play 90's-era video game consoles.

 ### What I think is important

-- Keeping the joy and fun and sense of play at the center of all work, personal or professional, and protecting the right of others to keep it there too.
+- Keeping the joy, fun and sense of play and discovery at the center of all work, personal or professional, and protecting the right of others to keep it there too.